Hamilton High School (Wisconsin): Athletics

+Hamilton’s football program is one of the school’s most visible athletic programs, competing as the Chargers in the Classic 8 Conference.
+The program’s modern era was shaped under John Damato, a Hamilton graduate hired as head coach in 2004, whose tenure included a Division 2 state semifinal appearance in 2008 and a shared Greater Metro Conference championship in 2011.
+After Damato resigned following the 2019 season, Justin Gumm was named head coach in January 2020 and led the Chargers into one of their strongest periods, including conference championships in 2021, 2022, and 2023 and Division 1 state semifinal appearances in 2022 and 2023.

 In 2007, the basketball team lost in the sectional round of the state playoffs.
 They made the state finals in 2018 but lost to Oshkosh North.
-In 2008, the football team won three playoff games, losing in the state semifinal round.
-In 2011 the football team was the conference champion and made it into the third round of the state playoffs in Division One.

 The boys' and girls' basketball programs were both GMC conference champions in the 2012-13 season.
 The girls' bowling team was the district VII conference champion and placed third at state.
 Cheerleaders won the state championship 2019 and were WACPC state runners-up 2018.
 In 2010 the girls' track and field team placed second in the 4x100 relay.
 In 2011 it won state in the 4x200 meter relay and the 4x400 meter relay.
 In 2012 it placed fourth in the 4x400 meter relay, and second in the 4x200 meter relay at the state meet.